Political impact of Taylor Swift: Foreign

 Swedish prime minister Ulf Kristersson and Mexican Supreme Court justice Arturo Zaldivar also described themselves as Swifties.
 International organizations such as the European Union (E.U.) have acknowledged her political influence; the Vice-President of the European Commission, Margaritis Schinas, requested Swift to help reverse the "historically low" voter turnout in Europe in the upcoming 2024 European Parliament election.
 Emmanuel Macron, the President of France since 2017, stated Swift "is one of the few artists who are able to gather so many people" and dubbed her an "impressive" phenomenon.

-Bloomberg News reported that, in China (People's Republic of China), the themes celebrated in Swift's music and other outputs "stand in stark contrast to President Xi Jinping's increasingly conservative vision for women, providing a rare outlet for young women rejecting ever-tighter social control and the Chinese Communist Party's rigid expectations."'
+Bloomberg News reported that, in China (People's Republic of China), the themes celebrated in Swift's music and other outputs "stand in stark contrast to CCP General Secretary Xi Jinping's increasingly conservative vision for women, providing a rare outlet for young women rejecting ever-tighter social control and the Chinese Communist Party (CCP)'s rigid expectations."'
 The Washington Posts Meaghan Tobin and Pei-Lin Wu observed that, despite the strict censorship practices in China, "Swift has managed to steer clear of scrutiny ...
 In fact, Chinese state media seems to have nothing but praise for [her]."
 Thomas Friedman of The New York Times said Swift could a key element in improving the China–United States relations.
 In its counterpart Taiwan, officially the Republic of China, Swift was a divisive topic in the campaigns preceding the 2024 Taiwanese presidential and legislative body elections.
 Politician Jaw Shaw-kong, a prominent member of the opposition party Kuomintang, stated in a televised debate that he invited Swift to hold a concert at the Taipei Dome and that she initially agreed to perform but soon declined, citing "geopolitical risks" of the tense bilateral relations between Taiwan and the People's Republic of China.
 The Taiwanese Ministry of Culture neither denied or confirmed Jaw's claims but said several foreign artists have performed in Taiwan.
 Kaohsiung mayor Chen Chi-mai described Jaw's claim about Swift as an attempt to manipulate voters.

 During the 2023 Guatemalan general election, presidential candidate Bernardo Arévalo referred to the 2009 Kanye West–Taylor Swift incident in a TikTok video, revealing himself to be a Swiftie.
 The video quickly went viral among young voters, which benefitted his presidential campaign during the first round of polling, where he qualified to participate in the second round and subsequently became the president-elect of Guatemala.